apache/tika-docker/README.md

 # tika-docker [![Build Status](https://travis-ci.org/apache/tika-docker.svg?branch=master)](https://travis-ci.org/apache/tika-docker)

-This repo is used to create convenience Docker images published on [DockerHub](https://hub.docker.com/r/apache/tika) by the [Apache Tika](http://tika.apache.org) Dev team for Apache Tika Server.
+This repo is used to create convenience Docker images for Apache Tika Server published as [apache/tika](https://hub.docker.com/r/apache/tika) on DockerHub by the [Apache Tika](http://tika.apache.org) Dev team

 The images create a functional Apache Tika Server instance that contains the latest Ubuntu running the appropriate version's server on Port 9998 using Java 8 (until version 1.20) and then Java 11 (1.21 and above).